Genesis, Noah and the Flood

 The flood cycle

 First, we need to analyze the structure of the account, that is to say, to localize the multi-significant passages referring to the four phases.
 The flood as punishment phase at first attracts our attention.
 The two phases preceding this judgment are, however, clearly distinguishable as well.
 The peace of the first phase is relative, for in the beginning it is expressed by a weak social violence as compared to its ulterior increase, which culminated on the day when God “saw that the wickedness of man was great on earth, and that every imagination of the thoughts of his heart was only evil continually”.
-So God decided: “I will blot out man whom I have created from the face of the ground, man and beast and creeping things and birds of the air, for I am sorry that I have made them” (Gen 6:5-7).
+So God decided: “I will blot out man whom I have created from the face of the ground, man and beast and creeping things and birds of the heaven, for I am sorry that I have made them” (Gen 6:5-7).

 Mankind therefore behaved contrary to the teaching Jesus gave to St. Peter some millennia later: “I do not say to you [to forgive] seven times, but seventy-seven times” (Mt 18:22).
-Although it would be bold to compare the society of Cain’s lifetime with these Christian values, we can nevertheless conclude that the violence was still more or less tolerable since God granted Cain, not revenge, but just dissuasion through the threat of a relatively weak revenge, because it is only multiplied by 7 and not by 777 at the time shortly before the flood.
+Although it would be disproportioned to compare the society of Cain’s lifetime with these Christian values, we can nevertheless conclude that the violence was still more or less tolerable since God granted Cain, not revenge, but just dissuasion through the threat of a relatively weak revenge, because it is only multiplied by 7 and not by 777 at the time shortly before the flood.
 This is why Cain’s lifetime can be considered the relatively peaceful first phase, passing slowly into the phase of sin characterized by the increase of violence up to the flood, which therefore corresponds to the consecutive punishment phase.

 The survival of Noah, his family, and the animal species he took on board his ark is the corresponding revival, which initiated a second creation.
 Thus Noah became a new ancestor for a renascent humanity.
-This is why he and his son received from God a benediction of fertility (Gen 9:1) similar to that already given to Adam and Eve (Gen 1:28).
+This is why he and his sons received from God a benediction of fertility (Gen 9:1) similar to that already given to Adam and Eve (Gen 1:28).

 The glacial era

 Let us now analyze the multi-reference of this flood cycle, which indeed refers to an entire era of four cycles including the history of humanity’s predecessors, namely Homo erectus and Homo neanderthalensis (or Homo sapiens neanderthalensis if considered a subspecies of modern humans) as well as the early history of humanity.
-Both Homo erectus and Homo neanderthalensis populated first Africa and then Eurasia during the Pleistocene, which knew several climatic changes, shrinking and enlarging the ice caps of the two poles of the globe.
+Both Homo erectus and Homo neanderthalensis populated first Africa and then Eurasia during the Pleistocene, which knew several climatic changes, alternately shrinking and enlarging the ice caps of the two poles of the globe.
 In more southern regions of Eurasia, the very thriving tundra, which grew instead of forests, attracted a rich fauna and consequently hunting hominids migrating from Africa towards the north.

-Homo erectus also disappeared in Africa, making room for Homo neanderthalensis some 500’000 ya.
-In turn the Neanderthals tempted fate and set out for Eurasia 200’000 ya when another glacial period, the Riss[44], caused the forests to withdraw again and give space to the tundra, the ideal biotope for large mammals such as the mammoth.
+Homo erectus also disappeared in Africa, making room for Homo neanderthalensis some 500’000 years ago (ya).
+In turn the Neanderthals tempted fate and set out for Eurasia 200’000 ya when another glacial period, the Riss[27], caused the forests to withdraw again and give space to the tundra, the ideal biotope for large mammals such as the mammoth.
 The Neanderthals nevertheless suffered, like the earlier Homo erectus, from the interglacial, which caused forests to grow and the megafauna they hunted to decrease.
-They must nevertheless have been craftier and more robust than Homo erectus, for they did not die out as soon as the first climatic change arrived but survived two of them.[45]
-However, when the last glacial period[46] drew to an end, about 12’500 ya, the climatic changes were probably more intense, with the result that the Neanderthals abruptly disappeared together with the extinction of the major part of the megafauna accustomed to the tundra.
+They must nevertheless have been craftier and more robust than Homo erectus, for they did not die out as soon as the first climatic change arrived but survived two of them.[28]
+However, when the last glacial period, the Würm,[29] drew to an end, about 12’500 ya, the climatic changes were probably more intense, with the result that the Neanderthals abruptly disappeared together with the extinction of the major part of the megafauna accustomed to the tundra.

 Each time the megafauna were in danger of dying out during an interglacial, rain played a key role in their diminution or their extinction.
 Researchers have often wondered why the mammoths entirely disappeared, the sole explanation of the extension of forests not being sufficient.
-According to Reichholf,[47] one probable hypothesis is that the pelage of mammoths was adapted to the very dry weather of the glaciations, so it did not grease itself like those of most mammals and was very sensitive to humidity.
-The intensified rainfall during the climatic change 12’500 ya consequently played a key role in their decimation and therefore also in that of the Neanderthals, which gives us an approximate approach to the flood.
+According to Reichholf,[30] one probable hypothesis is that the pelage of mammoths was adapted to the very dry weather of the glaciations, so it did not grease itself like those of most mammals and was very sensitive to humidity.
+The intensified rainfall during the climatic change 12’500 ya consequently played a key role in their decimation and therefore also in that of the Neanderthals, which gives us an approximate approach to the flood account.

-A so-called archaic form of Homo sapiens appeared in Africa approximately 200’000 ya and began to spread over Eurasia 70’000 ya, and then also over Australia 40’000 ya and America 11’000 ya.
-Unlike their predecessors, they did not leave their homeland in south-eastern Africa during a glacial period but during the Riss-Würm interglacial.[48]
-A deeper analysis of the reasons of this exodus will allow us to establish a surprising parallel with the biblical account of the expulsion from paradise: again, according to Reichholf, the cradle of humanity of south-eastern Africa was first a sort of terrestrial paradise.
+A deeper analysis of the reasons of this exodus will allow us to establish a surprising parallel with the biblical account of the expulsion from paradise: again according to Reichholf, the cradle of humanity of south-eastern Africa was first a sort of terrestrial paradise.
 Humans were at peace with nature, had practically no need to work and were naked.
 But when the Riss-Würm interglacial brought more rain than usual, their living conditions abruptly changed.
 The tsetse fly, whose bite transmits sleeping sickness, rapidly multiplied because of the increased humidity and became a real plague.
 Its preferred prey was the naked bodies of humans, who were finally obliged to leave Africa through the north.

 Similarly to the cherubs described in Genesis 3:24, the tsetse flies therefore hunted humans out of their native country, where they were naked (Gen 2:25).
 Since it was colder in the north, they had to wear clothes, according to Genesis 3:21.
 Moreover, for the first time they experimented with agriculture in Mesopotamia, the plain of the Euphrates and the Tigris (Gen 3:17-19).
 This made them less dependent on hunting, but it was also necessary that humans worked the ground “in the sweat of their face” (Gen 3:19).
 However, through their work, they transformed this plain little by little into a new garden of Eden, which will bring us to another cycle.

 The rain, which made the tsetse fly proliferate, decimating humans and hunting them out of their original country, therefore again played a key role within this context.
 Thus, we have another approach to the account of the flood, although the references are also contained in Genesis 2-3 and not only in Genesis 4-11.
-This shows that these accounts are intermingled and multi-significant, which we will further address in the next section.
+This shows that these accounts are intermingled and multi-significant, which we will further analyze in the next section.

 If we leave the history of the Neanderthals at the point where Homo sapiens appears, there are four cycles during the glacial era with four interglacials as phases of judgment that touched the genus Homo: one concerning Homo erectus, two Homo neanderthalensis and another one Homo sapiens, who was obliged to leave Africa at the conquest of Eurasia during the second interglacial the Neanderthals survived.
 This is why we can consider this period as a pre-era with four cycles like the following eras of salvation history.